OpenTreeOfLife/reference-taxonomy/doc/method/results.md

      * how many inherited from source taxonomy, as opposed to created?
      * could be created via separation taxonomy
      * could be created via membership separation

-## Evaluating the product

-[I think this section does not make a contribution and should be flushed] [KC: agreed]

-The outcome of the assembly method is a new version of OTT.
-There are various ways to evaluate a taxonomy.

-1. The ultimate determinant of correctness is scientific and
-bibliographic: are these all the taxa, are they given the right names, and do they stand in the correct relationship to one another?  - Nobody has the answers to all of these questions; without original taxonomic research, the best we can do is compare to the best available understanding, as reflected in the current scientific literature.
-Doing this would be a mammoth undertaking, but (as with many options below) one could consider samples, especially samples at particularly suspect points.

-1. We can check to see whether the tests run.
-Each test has been vetted by a curator.
-However, there is a relatively small number of tests (107).

-1. We can try to figure out whether the new version is 'better' than the new one.
-What would be the measure of that?
-Not size, since a better quality taxonomy might have fewer 'junk' taxon records.

-1. We can check for internal logical consistency.
-But it is easy for a taxonomy to be both consistent and wrong, or inconsistent and right.
-(really?  example: rank inversion?  need to look at these?  any other such checks?)

-1. We can check whether the sources are reflected properly - but this is not reliable, since in many cases OTT will use better information from another source.

-1. We can check that all information in OTT is justified by at least one source, and that every piece of information in a source is reflected in OTT.  (but this is true by construction?)

-1. We can try to mathematically prove the correctness assembly program itself.

-[and...]

 ## Evaluating the taxonomy relative to requirements